ice-wm/man/icewm.md

 ## QUICK SWITCH

-The **QuickSwitch** is activated by pressing `Alt+Tab` or `Alt+Shift+Tab`.
+The **QuickSwitch** is a means to quickly and interactively change the input focus to another window.
+It is activated by pressing the `Alt+Tab` or `Alt+Shift+Tab` key combination.
 A window pops up in the centre of the screen with a list of windows to choose from.
-A narrow band shows the next or previous window that will receive input focus when the Alt key is released.
+A narrow band indicates a selection: the candidate window that will be activated to receive input focus when the Alt key is released.

+The selection can be changed.
 By repeatedly pressing the Tab key, one can cycle over all windows.
-If a Shift key is down, then the direction of traversal is reversed.
+If a Shift key is down, the direction of traversal is reversed.
+Or use the scroll wheel of the mouse.
+Or use one of the digit keys to select the corresponding window from the list.
 Arrow keys are also supported, as well as the Home and End key.

-Pressing a digit key selects the corresponding window from the list.
-One can also use the mouse wheel and click with the left mouse button.
+To make a selected window the active window, just release the Alt key, or hit the Return key, or click on it.
+To cancel the QuickSwitch, press Escape or click outside of the QuickSwitch window.

-A selected window can be closed by Delete, or `Alt+F4`, or the middle mouse button.
+A selected window can be closed by Delete, `Alt+F4`, or the middle mouse button.
 While the QuickSwitch window is up, one can still change workspace with the usual workspace hotkeys.
-To cancel the QuickSwitch, press Escape or click outside of the QuickSwitch.

 The QuickSwitch has two distinct modes: vertical and horizontal.
 The window list can include all windows or be limited to the current